djtrustgod/Classic-Mac-Holy-Bible/ClassicMac/Source/README.md

-# Runtime Files for Classic Mac Holy Bible (Filemaker)
+# Source Files for Classic Mac Holy Bible (Filemaker)

 These archive files in various formats contain the source Filemaker 3 for Macintosh database including all layouts and scripts.
 [Filemaker 3 for Mac is available on the Macintosh Garden](https://macintoshgarden.org/apps/claris-filemaker-pro-30cav4-30cav5-update)